 The assessment described in this report is based on model documentation provided to the peer-review panel prior to 22 June 2005, an interactive workshop with District modelers on 22-23 June 2005, and follow-up correspondence between the District and the peer-review panel up to 9 September 2005.
-This report is intended provide formative input to assist the District in development of the RSM, and the comments contained in this report do not necessarily apply to later versions of the model, documentation, and applications of the model.
+This report is intended provide formative input to assist the District in development of the RSM.
+The comments in this report do not necessarily apply to later versions of the model, documentation, and subsequent applications.